 ITI is a program of The Task Force for Global Health.

-The trachoma control program started in 1957 with the establishment of the National Institute of Trachoma, now known as the Vietnam National Institute of Ophthalmology (NIO).
+The Viet Nam trachoma control program started in 1957 with the establishment of the National Institute of Trachoma, now known as the Vietnam National Institute of Ophthalmology (NIO).
 At that time, trachoma was a leading cause of blindness, with national prevalence of active trachoma and trichiasis estimated at 60% and 6.4%, respectively.
-In the early 1960s, one of Viet Nam’s leading trachoma experts, Professor Nguyen Xuan Nguyen, estimated that it would take Viet Nam 50 years to eliminate blinding trachoma.
-The intensive nationwide program included surgery campaigns, antibiotic treatment (with TEO), strong health and hygiene education and social mobilization.
+An intensive nationwide program was launched and included surgery campaigns, antibiotic treatment with tetracycline eye ointments, strong health and hygiene education and social mobilization.
 Districts and communes organized “Trichiasis Elimination Committees”.
 By 1975 the national prevalence of active trachoma was estimated at 17.5%.

-In 1999 Viet Nam endorsed the WHO Vision 2020 declaration and reactivated the National Trachoma Control Project, with support from ITI, HKI, FHF and the newly established MOH Steering Committee for Blindness Prevention.
+In 1999 Viet Nam endorsed the WHO Vision 2020 declaration and reactivated the National Trachoma Control Project, with support from ITI, HKI, FHF and the newly established Steering Committee for Blindness Prevention.
 The Ministry of Health set the goal of eliminating blinding trachoma in Viet Nam by 2010 and launched SAFE implementation in 24 districts and 15 provinces, with distributions of donated Zithromax® from 2001 – 2007.
 Survey results in 2006 showed active trachoma prevalence below 5% in all 15 provinces.
 Trichiasis prevalence was estimated to exceed 1% in at least three provinces, and surgery became the primary focus of the program.
-The ITI Viet Nam office closed at the end of 2009.

 CURRENT IMPLEMENTATION STATUS